 RAID 10 and 01 are the most popular of the multiple RAID levels.
 They combine the best features of striping and mirroring to yield large arrays with high performance in most uses and superior fault tolerance.
 RAID 01 is a mirrored configuration of two striped sets; RAID 10 is a stripe across a number of mirrored sets.
 RAID 10 provides better fault tolerance and rebuild performance.
 RAID 10 and 01 setup combines the speed of RAID 0 with the redundancy of RAID 1 without requiring parity calculations.

 RAID 50 is a combination of RAID 5 and RAID 0.
-This level of array includes both parity and disk striping across multiple drives.
+This level of the array includes both parity and disk striping across multiple drives.
 RAID 50 is best implemented across two RAID 5 arrays with data striped across both disk arrays.
 High data transfer rates are achieved due to its RAID 5 array segments and high I/O rates for small requests are achieved due to its RAID 0 striping.
-RAID 50 offers highest level of redundancy and performance.
-RAID 50 requires minimum of six drives to its implementation.
+RAID 50 offers the highest level of redundancy and performance.
+RAID 50 requires a minimum of six drives for its implementation.